-- Optimize research teams by connecting applicant researchers with a broad range of collaborators with diverse expertise - Optimize science, by providing applicants with resources to ensure their study design, rationale, aims, and statistics are as rigorous and compelling as possible - Optimize an applicant study's engagement by helping applicants connect with the community and industry stakeholders who can best benefit from the results of the research - Align health research with the Healthy Chicago 2.0 program areas
+- Optimize research teams by connecting applicant researchers with a broad range of collaborators with diverse expertise - Optimize science, by providing applicants with resources to ensure their study design, rationale, aims, and statistics are as rigorous and compelling as possible - Optimize an applicant study's engagement by helping applicants connect with the community and industry stakeholders who can best benefit from the results of the research - Encourage collaboration between faculty investigators at ITM institutions - Encourage research on pain management and opioid dependence. - Align health research with the Healthy Chicago 2.0 program areas

 This process will lead to a competitive application for approximately three one-year awards of \$60,000 each.
-These pilot awards, set to start July 1, 2018, will:
+These pilot awards, set to start January 1, 2019, will: